Enumeration and Distribution of Permutation Rows and Columns in Equi-$n$-Squares: Proof of Theorem

 possible arrangements.
 However, it is possible to have four consecutive rows or columns that are not all rows or all columns.
 If we pick row $i$ to be consecutive, then row $i'$, column $i$, and column $i'$ may also be consecutive.
 Note that if $n$ is odd, our initial choice of row $i$ is restricted to the $n-1$ rows that are not the middle row.
 Where these consecutive rows and columns intersect, there will be elements that only appear twice, whereas all other elements have already appeared four times.
 So, being careful to account for this, we complete our construction by placing these elements appearing twice, and the rest.
 This is similar to the content of Lemma \ref{RRCC}.
 Therefore, the total number of ways that such E$n$S may be constructed is

 The value of the PMF at $x=4$ is simply the sum of expressions \eqref{pmf4 straighaway} and \eqref{pmf4 crisscross} divided by the total number of E$n$Ss:

-When $x=3$, there are two possible patterns the E$n$S may follow: either there are two consecutive rows and one consecutive column (or one consecutive row and one consecutive column) or there are three consecutive rows/columns.
+When $x=3$, there are two possible patterns the E$n$S may follow: either there are two consecutive rows and one consecutive column (or one consecutive row and two consecutive columns) or there are three consecutive rows/columns.

 The first case is the more delicate.
 First, we must choose whether there will be two consecutive rows and one consecutive column or one consecutive row and two consecutive columns.
 Assume, without loss of generality, that we decide that there should be two consecutive rows.
 After this, we must decide the location of one of these rows, say row $i$, out of the $n+\mathbf{1}_{2\mathbf{N}}(n)-1$ available rows.
 We can assume row $i$ is not reverse-consecutive, because---if there is to be a consecutive column---the other consecutive row must be located at row $i'$ and be in reverse-consecutive order.
 There are now two choices for the location of the consecutive column, column $i$ or column $i'$.
 Suppose we choose column $i$.
 Once that choice has been made, we fill the array with the remaining elements.
 Some care must be taken because elements $i$ and $i'$ have only been used twice, whereas all other elements have been used three times.
 However, further attention must be given to the possibility that---in placing the remaining elements---column $i'$ is filled consecutively.
 If this were to occur, we would have two consecutive columns and two consecutive rows.
 In order to avoid counting these arrangements, we may merely subtract by expression \eqref{pmf4 crisscross} four times.
 We subtract four times because each E$n$S with two consecutive rows and two consecutive columns is over-counted four times.
-Take for example the following E$4$S, which has two consecutive rows and two consecutive columns
+Take for example the following E$4$S, which has two consecutive rows and two consecutive columns:

 This E$4$S corresponds to 4 E$4$Ss with either two consecutive rows and one consecutive column or one consecutive row and two consecutive columns

 Following this procedure, we have

 total arrangements.